domhnallohanlon/thunkable_book_1/snapchat.md

 <!-- ![snaptag](img/snaptag.png) -->

-We'll try and emulate this viral sensation by build an app which contains the following addictive features:
+We'll try and emulate this viral sensation by building an app which contains the following addictive features:

 1. The ability to capture pictures,
 2. Draw doodles,